-SNAKE DREAM MEANING
+SNAKE DREAM SYMBOLISM

 The snake is one of the world’s oldest symbols found in some of the most ancient sculptures.
 They are often used as phallic symbols and have long been linked with pagan fertility gods.
 Because it lives close to the ground, the snake is an emblem of the nurturing earth and also the unknown perils of the underworld.
-Christian imagery emphasises the dark side of this symbol.
+Christian imagery emphasizes the dark side of this symbol.

 Mystical Meaning of Snake Dreams:

 Entwined snakes appear on the god Mercury’s caduceus, which is a symbol of the medical profession to this day.
-The Greeks attributed healing powers to the snake and similar symbolism may be found in Indian Kundalini yoga where it represents the life force that rises up the spinal chord.
+The Greeks attributed healing powers to the snake and similar symbolism may be found in Indian Kundalini yoga where it represents the life force that rises up the spinal cord.
 In particular, the cobra is a symbol of divine enlightenment and associated with the god Shiva

 Example Interpretation from My News Column